tensorflow/tensorflow/g3doc/Rationale.md

     as multidimensional affine functions.
-A schedule tree form however makes polyhedral domains and schedules a first class concept in the IR allowing compact expression of transformations through the schedule tree without changing the domains of MLStmts.
+A schedule tree form however makes polyhedral domains and schedules a first class concept in the IR allowing compact expression of transformations through the schedule tree without changing the domains of instructions.
 Such a representation also hides prologues, epilogues, partial tiles, complex loop bounds and conditionals making loop nests free of "syntax".
 Cost models instead look at domains and schedules.
 In addition, if necessary such a domain schedule representation can be normalized to explicitly propagate the schedule into domains and model all the cleanup code.
 An example and more detail on the schedule tree form is in the next section.
 1. Having two different forms of MLFunctions: an affine loop tree form (AffineLoopTreeFunction) and a polyhedral schedule tree form as two different forms of MLFunctions.
 Or in effect, having four different forms